Rafail-Koutalis/E-Wallet/README.md

 2)If you want to build it (through Pyinstaller package),you will need to use CMD, so make sure python is added to PATH. first install pyinstaller using(on the cmd) : pip install pyinstaller
 Then , use : cd directory_where_you_saved_the_files.
 Then copy/paste this command : pyinstaller --onefile --windowed --icon=wallet_money_business_coin_dollar_icon_150710.ico --add-data "exit_retrieve_forget.py;." --add-data "graph.py;." --add-data "login_signup.py;." --add-data "numbers_on_grid.py;." --add-data "other_functions.py;." --add-data "transaction_history.py;." --add-data "smartphone.png;." root_main.py

+If the installation is complete, go to the original directory (where the .py files are saved), and you will see a filed named "dist".
+In this file, you will find the executable app.
+Due to the parameter --onefile, the executable is a bit slower to start.
+If you want that to change, you can replace it with --onefolder.

 Be sure to enjoy, and if you see have any recommendations, dont hesitate :)